Constructions of new matroids and designs over GF(q): Abstract

 \section{Abstract}

 {A perfect matroid design (PMD) is a matroid whose flats of the same rank all have the same size.
 In this paper we introduce the $q$-analogue of a PMD and its properties.
 In order to do so, we first establish a new cryptomorphic definition for $q$-matroids.
-We show that $q$-Steiner systems are examples of $q$-PMD's and we use this $q$-matroid structure to construct subspace designs from $q$-Steiner systems.
-We apply this construction to $S(2,3,13;q)$ $q$-Steiner systems and hence establish the existence of subspace designs whose parameters had not before been realised.}
+We show that $q$-Steiner systems are examples of $q$-PMD's and we use this $q$-matroid structure to construct subspace designs from $q$-Steiner systems. {We apply this construction to the only known $q$-Steiner system, which has parameters $S(2,3,13;2)$, and hence establish the existence of a new subspace design with parameters $2$-$(13,4,5115;2)$.} }